wibblybibblyfish/typelearning/README.md

 # typelearning

-looking at using GIT and setting up a typescript / node environment
+looking at using GIT and setting up a typescript / node environmentinit